lacdev/xplorit-backend/README.md

 POST v1/login/
 ```

-JSON Object that should be sent in in the previous endpoints:
+JSON String that should be sent in in the previous endpoints:

 ```json
 {